Loading...

 He also showed patience and good communication skills, which proved to be successful.

-So he was respectful, he was kind, but he communicated really well to the sheep as well.
+Absolutely, so he was respectful, he was kind, but he communicated really well to the sheep as well.

 And he wasn't bossing them around in a rush, charging them around.

-He was showing patience, he waited for them, and the sheep responded really well to that.
+he waited for them, and the sheep responded really well to that.

 Great answer.

-How do you think Fly felt when the sheep listened to Babe instead of her, and how might this have changed Fly's perspective on Babe?
-Maybe you said Fly might have felt a bit jealous that Babe experienced immediate success with the sheep.
+How do you think Fly felt when the sheep listened to Babe instead of her?
+And how might this have changed Fly's perspective on Babe?
+Maybe you Said fly might have felt a bit jealous that Babe experienced immediate success with the sheep.

-But lots of you I heard say she may have been proud of the way Babe herded the sheep because she'd been the one teaching him and talking about it with him.
+Yeah, she's been doing this all her life and actually for someone to come out and to experience success so easily, maybe she was a bit jealous, but lots of you I heard say she may have been proud of the way Babe herded the sheep because she'd been the one teaching him and talking about it with him, and she's a bit of a mother to him as well, so she probably felt a sense of pride that he was able to do this.

-And in terms of how it might have changed her perspective, well it may lead her to have even more respect for him now.
+And in terms of how it might have changed her perspective, well, it may lead her to have even more respect for him now.

-You know, initially she was unsure about a pig's abilities, but now she probably has quite a lot of respect for the pig and what he could do.
+You know, initially, she was unsure about a pig's abilities, but now she probably has quite a lot of respect for the pig and what he could do.

 C, how do you think this moment will impact Babe's role on the farm and his relationships with the other animals?
-Maybe you said, I think Babe will now be well respected and admired on the farm and will be given different roles and responsibilities as the rest of the animals will listen to him.
+Maybe you said, I think Babe will now be well-respected and admired on the farm and will be given different roles and responsibilities as the rest of the animals will listen to him.

-So yeah, maybe his role on the farm will change, he'll be given jobs to do, given responsibilities to do, because he clearly communicates well and can get animals to respond to him.
+He'll be given jobs to do, given responsibilities to do because he clearly communicates well and can get animals to respond to him, and he will continue to form positive bonds with the other animals.

-It seems that all of his relationships are developing in a really, really positive way.
+That seems that all of his relationships are developing in a really, really positive way.

-Well done!
 So a turning point in a story is a pivotal moment or event that significantly alters the direction or outcome of the narrative.

 It leads the story into a new, different, and unexpected direction.

-Another question for you now to discuss with your partner, your last practise task in today's lesson.
+Another question for you now to discuss with your partner.

 Can you explain how Babe challenges stereotypes and how this might alter the direction of the story?
 How does he challenge the stereotypical view of a pig and how might the direction of the story change?
 Pause the video and discuss this question with your partner.